 On the third floor of the Pedder Building in Hong Kong’s CBD, a series of bright, loud, rhinestone-encrusted paintings shout and leap from the walls of Lehmann Maupin Gallery like a troupe of Folies Bergère girls.
 They demand attention, seducing, cajoling, and tempting the viewer to come closer.
 These large, densely-layered, and tactile portraits and abstract paintings—composed of bright glittery wedges of craft paper and collaged photographs slicing across the canvas, thick textured impasto paint, enamel, and rhinestones—are unashamedly decorative.
 New York-based artist Mickalene Thomas gives viewers just the right amount of glamour and artifice to lure them in.

 Thomas offers a complex and celebratory representation of what it means to be a woman, in particular a black woman.
-Titled the desire of the other (18 November 2016 – 7 January 2017) the exhibition is a tongue in cheek reference to the ‘other’ as black woman, the ‘other’ as woman in a society increasingly at odds with women’s changing evolving role and empowerment.
+Titled the desire of the other (18 November 2016 – 7 January 2017) the exhibition is a tongue in cheek reference to the ‘other’ as black woman, the ‘other’ as woman in a society increasingly at odds with women’s changing and evolving role, and empowerment.
 The artist creates works that play with representations and perceptions of black femininity, and that dispel and deconstruct myths and notions of beauty, race and sexuality.
 Imperious, self-possessed, looking straight into the camera lens, at the viewer, Thomas’ muses shatter stereotypes of black women.

 A beautiful brown odalisque swathed in printed fabric in Qusuquzah Lounging with Pink + Black Flower (2016), looks straight at the viewer, collaged eye magnified.
 Our eyes are drawn to her thigh, partly painted, partly collaged, then to her face where we are arrested by her gaze, steady, demanding, unapologetic.
 As art writer John Berger wrote in his seminal book Ways of Seeing, ‘To be nude is to be seen naked by others and yet not recognized for oneself.
 A naked body has to be seen as an object in order to be a nude.’
 Throughout the canon of art history, the nude is a symbol of sexual objectification where the spectator is assumed to be male, and the image of the woman, her pose, her expression, are designed to flatter him.
 In Thomas’ paintings, the original viewer, the one who has captured the photograph and the painted likeness, is a female—the artist herself.
 It is at another woman that the muses look, complicating and challenging traditional notions of viewership, female sexuality and power relations.
 In many of her paintings, Thomas’ muses appear partially revealed—breasts, thighs, bellies exposed.
 Yet her muses do demand to be recognised for who they are.
 Drawn from an intimate circle of friends, lovers, and previously also her mother, her muses are often named in the title.
 ‘They’re not just anonymous props to my work, but rather, real women who insist on their presence with their directness and gaze’, Thomas explains.
 Nor are they passive ornaments serving the narrative of the painting.
 They are the painting.
 The models ooze sex appeal, but they are independent, brassy and ballsy.
 They take ownership of their body and their sexuality.
 It is not the viewer who devours these women.
 They devour the viewer.
 Thomas has subverted the male gaze, handing power to her muses.
 Pussy grabs back.